nevenjovanovic/croala-pelagios/README.md

 ## Contents

+See the [wiki](https://github.com/nevenjovanovic/croala-pelagios/wiki) for guidelines on annotation and annotating strategies.

 The pilot for CITE analyses is in [CSV](csv/pilot).

 The pilot text, several editions of Nicholas' of Modruš 1474 funeral oration for Pietro Riario and their CTS support files, are in [editions](editions).